-When applying to exhibit on the Art & Architecture Trail, it is crucial the images you submit are up to scratch.
+When applying to exhibit on the Art & Architecture Trail, it is crucial the images you submit work effectively in helping us make a decision on your work.
 Application decisions are made largely on the strength of what is shown in those images.

 To help maximise your chances of being chosen, sticking to these few basic rules when photographing your work will make a big difference.

 1. Clean and uncluttered